Teaching Assistantship

 What opportunities are there for training?

-The Learning and Teaching Centre at UVic will offer free training classes.
+The Learning and Teaching Centre at UVic offers free training classes.
 Look for e-mails and visit their website here.

 As a TA you are paid per hour.
 The number of hours you work in a term is determined before you start working; a typical TA in our department is 98 hours.
 We are paid over 14 weeks, which means these 98 hours are divided into payments for 7 hours.
 Over the ten weeks of courses (i.e. the amount of time you’ll actually be working), this averages out to 9.8 hours per week.
 It is important that you keep track of how much you are working.
 You do not want to work more hours than you are paid for!
 This is why we have our Midterm Review process.

 As the semester progresses, you should keep track of your hours.
-One idea is to make a spreadsheet and make a note whenever you mark, teach, talk to a student, prep for labs, etc. If you find that you are working more than 9.8 hours/week, you should meet with your TA supervisor to discuss this and to fill out the second half of the form.
+One idea is to make a spreadsheet (template available from CUPE) and make a note whenever you mark, teach, talk to a student, prep for labs, etc. If you find that you are working more than 9.8 hours/week on average, you should meet with your TA supervisor to discuss this and to fill out the second half of the form.
 They will most likely try to suggest ways to reduce your hours, e.g. by spending less time marking if you are teaching a lab.
 Ideally, they would offer you more hours, but this will most likely never happen.

 Why is this step important?